fleetdm/fleet/handbook/company/business-operations-engineer.md

 - 🙋 Happily jump in to support the Operations team with a range of tasks across business, people, finance, IT, and RevOps, including:
   - 📝 Assist in the preparation of documentation for a variety of purposes
   - ✅ Help ensure company compliance with internal procedures
-  - 🎓 Help provide basic company training to teammates
+  - 🎓 Assist in scheduling company training to teammates
   - 🧑‍🏫 Support onboarding of new teammates, including account creation, device ordering, and basic troubleshooting
   - 🤑 Support payroll functions for teammates and contractors
   - 💰 Support accounts receivable and accounts payable fuctions